Last Updated on June 20, 2023 by Tim Wells

 Unfortunately, the price was the only good thing about this particular stand.

-To start off, it wasn’t for the 2017 & 2019 Shield TV at all.
+First, it wasn’t for the 2017 & 2019 Shield TV at all.
 This was obviously an older design that they hadn’t updated in years.

 The good news was that it fit my 2015 Shield TV perfectly, but that wasn’t what I ordered.